OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **How many jobs can I have in the queue?**

 The number of jobs that are submitted to the queue by any one user should not exceed 10,000.
-If you have much more jobs than that, we ask that you include the following statement in your submit file:
+If you have more jobs than that, we ask that you include the following statement in your submit file:
--maxidle 10000 ...
-DAGMan will then maintain the 10k idle jobs for you.
+`maxidle 2000`

 ##Data Storage and Transfer
 **What is the best way to process large volume of data?**

-Use the Stash data system to store and process large volumes of data.
+Use the Stash data system to stage large volumes of data.
 Please refer the section [Data Solutions](http://support.opensciencegrid.org/support/solutions/folders/5000262152) for more details.

 **How do I transfer data from Stash to my system and vice versa?**